-Marina Enjoys Smooth Sailing With New Vinyl Roofing
+Marina Enjoys Smooth Sailing With New PVC (Vinyl) Roofing

 The first solution Salmon Bay Center facility manager Brent Howell thought of was a tear-off and replacement with another metal roof.
 But working over the 200 slips under five docks, plus a myriad of environmental concerns pertaining to the salmon-laden waters, made that option less attractive.